AmadeusGB/dpm-minimal-demo/README.md

-# DPM Minimal Demo
+# DPM (Deeper Mail) Minimal Demo

-A minimal demo implementation of Deeper Mail, demonstrating the core concepts of decentralized email communication.
+A minimal demo implementation of Deeper Mail, demonstrating the core concepts of decentralized email communication based on Deeper Network infrastructure.

+## Project Vision

+DPM aims to create a truly decentralized email system where:
+- No central email servers (unlike traditional Gmail/SMTP)
+- Each Deeper Node acts as a "micro mail relay node"
+- Emails are transmitted directly between nodes
+- Communication happens through DPN (Deeper Network) traffic
+- Users maintain full control of their data

+This demo represents Phase 1 (P1) of the project, focusing on basic email functionality within a single device.

+## Current Implementation (P1)

+This is the P1 phase implementation focusing on:
+- Local email sending and receiving simulation
+- Basic UI/UX for email operations
+- Local storage using JSON files
+- Core email data structures

-## Features
+### Features

 - User authentication with `@deeper.mail` addresses
 - Basic email composition and sending
 - Inbox and sent mail management
 - Local file-based storage for demonstration purposes

+### Limitations (P1 Phase)

+- Emails are stored locally only
+- No actual network transmission
+- No encryption or signature verification
+- No DPN integration yet

 ## Tech Stack

-- Next.js 15.3.1
+- Next.js 15.3.1 (App Router)
 - React 19
 - TypeScript
 - Tailwind CSS
 - Zustand for state management
+- File system for data storage

 ## Getting Started